Azure/azure-spring-apps-landing-zone-accelerator/Security/LZA-ASA-Security.md

 ### Design Considerations
-#### 1. Azure Security Baseline for Azure Spring Cloud Service
+#### 1. Azure Security Baseline for Azure Spring Apps Service
-This security baseline applies guidance from the [Azure Security Benchmark version 2.0](https://learn.microsoft.com/en-us/security/benchmark/azure/overview-v2) to Azure Spring Cloud Service.
+This security baseline applies guidance from the [Azure Security Benchmark version 2.0](https://learn.microsoft.com/en-us/security/benchmark/azure/overview-v2) to Azure Spring App Service.
 The Azure Security Benchmark provides recommendations on how you can secure your cloud solutions on Azure.
-The content is grouped by the security controls defined by the Azure Security Benchmark and the related guidance applicable to Azure Spring Cloud Service.
+The content is grouped by the security controls defined by the Azure Security Benchmark and the related guidance applicable to Azure Spring App Service.

 You can monitor this security baseline and its recommendations using Microsoft Defender for Cloud.
 Azure Policy definitions will be listed in the Regulatory Compliance section of the Microsoft Defender for Cloud dashboard.

 When a section has relevant Azure Policy Definitions, they are listed in this baseline to help you measure compliance to the Azure Security Benchmark controls and recommendations.
 Some recommendations may require a paid Microsoft Defender plan to enable certain security scenarios.

-Controls not applicable to Azure Spring Cloud Service, and those for which the global guidance is recommended verbatim, have been excluded.
-To see how Azure Spring Cloud Service completely maps to the Azure Security Benchmark, see the full [Azure Spring Cloud Service security baseline mapping file](https://github.com/MicrosoftDocs/SecurityBenchmarks/blob/master/Azure Offer Security Baselines/2.0/azure-spring-cloud-service-security-baseline-v2.0.xlsx).
+Controls not applicable to Azure Spring App Service, and those for which the global guidance is recommended verbatim, have been excluded.
+To see how Azure Spring App Service completely maps to the Azure Security Benchmark, see the full [Azure Spring App Service security baseline mapping file](https://github.com/MicrosoftDocs/SecurityBenchmarks/blob/master/Azure Offer Security Baselines/2.0/azure-spring-cloud-service-security-baseline-v2.0.xlsx).

 #### 2. Data Protection Security Controls
 | Security Control | Yes/No | Notes | Documentation |